Oracle Connection Help

-To connect with the thin driver that ships with RazorSQL, you need to know the host, port, and service name or SID of the Oracle database.
+If using the "Basic" option for connecting, suplly the host, port, and service name or SID of the Oracle database.

 Connecting with the OCI Driver

-RazorSQL currently ships with the Oracle 10g drivers.
-If the Oracle 10g client is installed on your machine, you can use the 10g drivers to make an OCI connection.
+RazorSQL currently ships with the Oracle 12c and 10g drivers.
+If the Oracle 12c client is installed on your machine, you can use the 12c drivers to make an OCI connection.
 If you are connecting to a different version of Oracle, the Oracle drivers for that particular database version would need to be used in order to make an OCI connection.
 The only information need for an OCI connection is the name of the database to connect to.

 Connecting to Oracle via ODBC